 Spring Home Maintenance Tips

-Milder days offer a prime opportunity for spring cleaning and home maintenance.
-After a long winter, be sure to spend some time on preventive measures that will help maintain your home and property all year long.
-From cleaning out your gutters and checking for dead trees and branches, to cleaning and inspecting your home mechanical systems such as your heating and air conditioning equipment, we offer ways to help make spring a season of safety.
+The milder days of spring are a perfect time to do a thorough spring cleaning and perform home maintenance.
+After a long winter, it is a good idea to spend time on preventive measures to help maintain your home and property throughout the year.
+Tasks such as cleaning out your gutters, checking for dead trees and branches and cleaning and inspecting home mechanical systems, such as heating and air conditioning equipment, can make spring a season of safety.

 Inside Your Home

-- Check your electrical outlets for potential fire hazards, such as frayed wires or loose-fitting plugs.
-Make sure outlets, fuse boxes and extension cords are not overloaded.
+- Electrical Outlets and Cords: Check electrical outlets and cords throughout your home for any potential fire hazards such as frayed wires or loose-fitting plugs.
+Outlets, fuse boxes and extension cords also should be checked to make sure they are not overloaded.

-- Check your water heater for leaks and corrosion.
+- Water Heater: Check for leaks and corrosion.

 Outside Your Home

-- Repair cracked, broken or uneven driveways and walkways to provide a level walking surface.
+- Walkways and Driveways: Repair any cracks and broken or uneven surfaces to provide a safe, level walking area.